mulukenh/proj1/answers.md

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?

+- I passed the path to the current trainer and the id.
+When it is empty it gives error.
+So it's not okay to leave the redirect blank unless we have a view for the damage method.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.

 # Give us feedback on the project and decal below!